-\\p<.001
+\\\p<.001

-As expected only Daring:Measured was significantly associated with Security (Beta = -.59, p<.001).
-This is some what in accordance with the previous Risk Tolerance validity study based on Blais and Weber's (2006) psychometric assessment which shows a higher correlation between Total Risk and the Daring:Measured variable.
-This suggests that characteristics pertaining to Daring and Measured have a greater overall influence on risk tolerance than those associated with the more emotional side of risk taking.
+As would be predicted, only Daring:Measured was significantly associated with Security (Beta = -.59, p<0.001).
+This is in accordance with the previous Risk Tolerance validity study based on Blais and Weber's (2006) psychometric assessment.
+In summary, this suggests that characteristics pertaining to Daring and Measured have a greater overall influence on risk tolerance than those associated with the more emotional side of risk taking.